 A remote car starter can be one of the best additions that you can make to your vehicle.
 It can also be a very confusing purchase.
 Our intent with this post is to help you avoid some of the most common mistakes that people make when buying a remote car starter.

 Not Buying a Remote Car Starter With Enough Range

 I use the word “range” even though I hate to.
-Manufactures have no choice but to put “500 foot range” or “3000 foot range” on their packaging.
+Manufacturers have no choice but to put “500-foot range” or “3000-foot range” on their packaging.
 It is important to keep in mind that these are absolute perfect word numbers.
 No RF interference, no walls, no windows, and no buildings to go around… In other words, the middle of the desert!